rhodey/rhodey.org/assets/md/minimal-blog-platform-react.md

 ssh -t rhodey.org "$CMD"
 ```

-Of course this script is setup in my `$PATH` so deploying to production is as easy as:
+This script was setup in my `$PATH` so deploying to production used to be:

 ```bash
 $ git checkout production